-When I’m not shooting and editing, I’m probably wearing red, doing something with my husband and two daughters, watching sports, helping with Bible quizzing, singing in the car, counting down to the next Olympics, studying Korean in case we go back someday, attempting to grow plants, and/or curled up like a cat (with or without a book) in a patch of sunshine.
+When I’m not shooting and editing, I’m probably wearing red, spending time with my husband and two daughters, watching sports, counting down to the next Olympics, studying Korean for whenever we return, attempting to grow plants, and/or curled up like a cat (with or without a book) in a patch of sunshine.

 Some people sing in the shower.
 I sing in the car, when I'm driving.
 I just can't help it!